22 Mar How to keep health risks from drinking alcohol to a low level

 • To keep health risks from alcohol to a low level it is safest not to drink more than 14 units a week on a regular basis.

 • If you regularly drink as much as 14 units per week, it is best to spread your drinking evenly over 3 or more days.
+Everyone knows the history of Ninjaman and his trial in connection with drinking alcohol.
 If you have one or two heavy drinking episodes a week, you increase your risks of death from long term illness and from accidents and injuries.

 • The risk of developing a range of health problems (including strokes as well as cancers of the mouth, throat and breast) increases the more you drink on a regular basis.

 • If you wish to cut down the amount you drink, a good way to help achieve this is to have several drink-free days each week.

 Single occasion drinking episodes (This applies for drinking on any single occasion, not regular drinking, which is covered by the weekly guideline)

 The Chief Medical Officers’ advice for men and women who wish to keep their short term health risks from single occasion drinking episodes to a low level is to reduce them by:

 • limiting the total amount of alcohol you drink on any single occasion;

 • drinking more slowly, drinking with food, and alternating with water;

 • planning ahead to avoid problems e.g. by making sure you can get home safely or that you have people you trust with you.